MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-project-budget-from-estimates.md

 After you enable the project cost budget feature, the page is refreshed, and a **Budget match priorities** tab is added.

-## Create a budget from an estimates
+## Create a budget from an estimate

 Projects are planned by defining tasks, assigning resources, and estimating material and expense costs.
 This is reflected in the estimates of the project which can be referred to under **Estimates** tab, in the project's page.